Aref-Akminasi/aws-developer-associate/Security.md

 ### Default KMS Key Policy

 - Created if you don't provide a specific KMS Key Policy
-- Complete access to the key to the entire AWS account
 - A user must have the proper IAM permissions to access the key even if the KMS key policy allows every one
 - If the policy explicitly allow a user in the principal, the user doesn't need an IAM policy
-- You cannot use IAM policies to allow access to a KMS key.
-Without permission from the key policy

 ### Custom KMS Key Policy